946336/calc_var/README.md

 ## Command Line
 ### Options
-`calc` can read from files.
+`calc` can read from scripts.
 Provide the filename as the last option on the command line.

 Additionally, `calc` accepts a handful of command line options.